-THE STUDENT LIFE COMMITTEE
+THE STUDENT AFFAIRS COMMITTEE

 The Student Affairs Committee acts as a liaison between the students and the institution concerning questions, ideas, and needs.
-One of its functions is to make recommendations to the Executive Director of Admissions and Student Life regarding student life.
+One of its functions is to make recommendations to Student Affairs regarding student life.

 STUDENT ORGANIZATIONS

 In addition to the Student Government Association, there are several other student organizations: